drseg/swift-fsm/README.md

 ### Passing Values in Events

-Actions can receive the event that resulted in them being called, which can be useful if that event includes a value you may wish to pass on.
+Actions can receive the event that resulted in them being called, which can sometimes be useful if that event includes a value you may wish to pass on.
 SwiftFSM requires a special struct `FSMValue<T>` and protocol `EventWithValues` that work together to enable you to do this.

 ```swift
 enum Event: EventWithValues {